-Peter, pointing his readers to Christ as the only perfect example of obedience, calls us not to simply follow Christ from a distance but to follow Him close behind.
+Peter, pointing his readers to Christ as the only perfect example of obedience, called them not to simply trail Christ from a distance but to follow Him close behind.
 Alistair Begg shares three dimensions of Jesus’ work: He is our example, sin-bearer, and shepherd.
-This knowledge of who Jesus is should prompt us to walk according to the pattern set by Him.
+This knowledge of who Jesus is should prompt us to walk according to the pattern He set.

 15For this is the will of God, that by doing good you should put to silence the ignorance of foolish people.
 16Live as people who are free, not using your freedom as a cover-up for evil, but living as servants4 of God.
 17Honor everyone.
 Love the brotherhood.
 Fear God.
 Honor the emperor.

 18Servants, be subject to your masters with all respect, not only to the good and gentle but also to the unjust.
 19For this is a gracious thing, when, mindful of God, one endures sorrows while suffering unjustly.
 20For what credit is it if, when you sin and are beaten for it, you endure?
 But if when you do good and suffer for it you endure, this is a gracious thing in the sight of God.
 21For to this you have been called, because Christ also suffered for you, leaving you an example, so that you might follow in his steps.
 22He committed no sin, neither was deceit found in his mouth.
 23When he was reviled, he did not revile in return; when he suffered, he did not threaten, but continued entrusting himself to him who judges justly.
 24He himself bore our sins in his body on the tree, that we might die to sin and live to righteousness.
 By his wounds you have been healed.
 25For you were straying like sheep, but have now returned to the Shepherd and Overseer of your souls.

 Copyright © 2022, Alistair Begg.
 Used by permission.
 All rights reserved.